hydro-informatics/hydro-informatics.github.io/pages/python-basics/classes.md

 A rather old (*Python* 2-based), but comprehensive and inclusive summary of magic methods is provided by [Rafe Kettler](https://rszalski.github.io/magicmethods/).

-Still, you may wonder how does a class look like that is capable of using for example the `+` operator with an `__add__` method?
+You may wonder how a class looks like, which is capable of using for example the `+` operator with an `__add__` method.
 Let's define another child of the `Fish` class to build a swarm:

 ```python